realworldocaml/book/other-notes/03a-example-ascii-table.md

   'a column list -> 'a list -> string
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, the `column` functions creates a column from the header and from
+Thus, the `column` functions creates a `column` from a header string
-a function for extracting the text entry for that column from the row
+and a function for extracting the text for that column associated with
-data.
-The implementation of this is quite simple, given what we have
-so far.
+a given row.
+Implementing this interface is quite simple:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 type 'a column = string * ('a -> string)